toboid/all-finished/README.md

 const secondThingDone = all.track();

 all.finished((allArgs) => {
-  // Do something now we now that firstThingDone and secondThingDone have both been executed console.log(allArgs[0]); // => ['first optional param'] });
+  // Do something now that firstThingDone and secondThingDone have both been executed console.log(allArgs[0]); // => ['first optional param'] });